Triplet-Watershed for Hyperspectral Image Classification: Introduction

 \emph{Why watershed classifier?} Previous work on hyperspectral image classification, as discussed above, establish that one must use both spatial and spectral aspects to obtain good classifiers.
 They achieve this with creative approaches to design neural networks such as adaptive kernels, attention mechanism, etc. However, most of these still use conventional softmax classifier.
 The watershed classifier naturally uses spatial information for inference.
 Thus, it allows us to use simpler networks for representation.
 Table \ref{table:1} shows the overall accuracy scores obtained by our approach and other state of art methods.
 It also shows the number of parameters used.
 Observe that Triplet-Watershed parameters are just 25$\%$ of those of the current state-of-art (A2S2K) approach.

-The main contributions of this article are the following. \begin{enumerate}[label=(\roman*)] \item We propose a novel approach, namely {\em the Triplet-Watershed}, to learn a representation suitable to the watershed classifier.
-This representation is referred to as \emph{watershed representations} in the rest of the article. \item The Triplet-Watershed achieves state-of-art results on the hyperspectral datasets with very simple networks, using much fewer parameters than the previous state-of-the-art approaches. \item The framework used here to obtain representations is not restricted to watershed classifiers.
-It can be extended to use with other classifiers such as random forest or $k$-nearest neighbours as well, although watershed results outperform other classifiers on our datasets. \item The main insight of our paper is that enforcing spatial connectivity (achieved thanks to the watershed classifier) during the training is a relevant constraint for hyperspectral classification. \end{enumerate}
+{ The main contributions of this article are the following. \begin{enumerate}[label=(\roman*)] \item We propose a novel approach, namely {\em the Triplet-Watershed}, to learn a representation suitable to the watershed classifier.
+This representation is referred to as \emph{watershed representations} in the rest of the article. \item The Triplet-Watershed achieves state-of-art results on the hyperspectral datasets with very simple networks, using much fewer parameters than the previous state-of-the-art approaches as described in table \ref{table:1}. \item The same Triplet-Watershed approach can be used for both supervised and semi-supervised tasks without any modification, still leading to state-of-the-art results compared to previous approaches. \item The framework used here to obtain representations is not restricted to watershed classifiers.
+It can be extended to use with other classifiers such as random forest or $k$-nearest neighbours as well, although watershed results outperform other classifiers on our datasets. \item The main insight of our paper is that enforcing spatial connectivity (achieved thanks to the watershed classifier) during the training is a relevant constraint for hyperspectral classification. \end{enumerate}}

 \emph{Overview:} Section~\ref{sec:watershed classifier} reviews the watershed classifier and the required terminology for the rest of the article.
 In section~\ref{sec:watershedreprensentations} we design the neural net (NN) and the training procedure to learn watershed representations.
 Section~\ref{sec:empirical analysis} provides empirical analysis.